 If you use this sort of system, there is a float in the tank, similar to the one in your toilets, which automatically triggers a valve to open and fill to a minimal level from the house’s water main so that the tank never completely empties.
 This way, you’ll always have water for your toilets and clothes washing machine, even during low rainfall periods.

 However, the typical household rainwater harvesting system can capture about 100,000 litres of water – so you shouldn’t ever run out.

-And as the snow and ice melts and runs-off this time of year, now really is the best time to start collecting rainwater – though some have been doing so all winter long.
+And the best time to start collecting rainwater is when the snow and ice melts and runs-off in the spring – though some have been doing so all winter long.

 In cold, wintry climates, you can purchase heating cables that keep your gutters and rainwater harvesting systems flowing even in the coldest of winters.

 This not only helps you save water all year round, because you’re capturing melted snow and ice, but also prevents ice dams from forming, which can cause damage to your roof.